Same-sex marriage in Luxembourg: Legislative action

-The first same-sex couple to marry in Luxembourg was Messrs Henri Lorenzo Huber and Jean-Paul Olinger in Differdange on 1 January 2015.
+The first same-sex couple to marry in Luxembourg was Henri Lorenzo Huber and Jean-Paul Olinger in Differdange on 1 January 2015.
 The marriage ceremony was performed by Mayor Roberto Traversini.
 On 15 May 2015, Prime Minister Xavier Bettel married his partner Gauthier Destenay in a private ceremony at Luxembourg City Hall.
-Bettel became the first EU member state leader and just the second serving head of government worldwide (after Iceland's Jóhanna Sigurðardóttir) to marry a person of the same sex.
+Bettel became the first leader of a European Union member state and just the second serving head of government worldwide (after Iceland's Jóhanna Sigurðardóttir) to marry a person of the same sex.
 In November 2016, Vice Prime Minister Etienne Schneider confirmed that he and his partner Jérôme Domange had married in a private ceremony sometime in 2016.